1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By David Payne, Staff Economist

 Most state budgets are in better shape now than they were before the last recession, thanks to steady growth in employment and the resulting rise in tax revenue.
-Many states have been socking away cash in rainy-day funds for the next recession, and about half of all states have enough on hand to tide them over in a typical downturn, such as the 2001 tech bust.
+Many states had been socking away cash in rainy-day funds, and about half of all states had enough on hand to tide them over in a typical downturn, such as the 2001 tech bust.

-But many states will struggle when things go south for the economy, even in a moderate recession, which will surely happen eventually.
+But this is no typical downturn: Indeed, a brutal recession is already upon us, and many states will struggle.
 The most vulnerable states have little savings, or they stand to see revenues fall steeply because they depend heavily on either income taxes or levies on energy production to fund their budgets.

-These 10 states would have to either raise taxes or cut spending by more than 4% in the event of a typical recession.
+These 10 states will have to either raise taxes or cut spending by more than 4% -- maybe much more.
 Is your state on the list?
 Take a look.

 Reserve, revenue and budget data are from the National Association of State Budget Officers.
 Recession impact on state revenues calculated by Moody’s Analytics.